 Certain of the underwriters and their related entities have engaged, and may in the future engage, in commercial and investment banking transactions with us in the ordinary course of their business.
 They have received, and expect to receive, customary compensation and expense reimbursement for these commercial and investment banking transactions.
 Affiliates of certain of the underwriters are lenders under our revolving credit facility and, accordingly, will receive a substantial portion of the proceeds from this offering.
 See "Use of Proceeds."
 In addition, affiliates of J.P.
-Morgan Securities LLC also serve as Agent, LC Issuer, Lead Arranger and Sole Bookrunner under our revolving credit facility, an affiliate of Wells Fargo Securities, LLC serves as Documentation Agent under our revolving credit facility and an affiliate of Regions Securities LLC serves as syndication agent under our revolving credit facility.
+Morgan Securities LLC also serve as Agent, LC Issuer, Lead Arranger and Sole Bookrunner under our revolving credit facility, an affiliate of Wells Fargo Securities, LLC serves as Documentation Agent under our revolving credit facility, and affiliates of UBS Securities LLC, Raymond James & Associates, Inc., RBC Capital Markets, LLC and MUFG Securities Americas Inc. serve as lenders under our revolving credit facility.